seknox/trasa/website/docs/guides/admin/users/create-user.md

 ## 2. Privilege
-Authapp users are TRASA users mapped to authorized application or service that is local to particular service.
+Privilege are TRASA users mapped to authorized application or service that is local to particular service.

 For example, TRASA user `james@nepsec.org` can be assigned to `winserver001` service authorized to log in as `Administrator`.
-Authapp users are often mapped to services with [TRASA Policy](https://seknox.com/trasa/docs/concepts/permissions-policies)
+Privilege are often mapped to services with [TRASA Policy](https://seknox.com/trasa/docs/concepts/permissions-policies)